MikeC-A6/cross-benefits-documentation/product/4_10_product_sync.md

     -   “Concerns with how Lighthouse is defining whether a user is a Veteran or Dependent, and specifically, whether the dependent is a beneficiary that should have access to the benefit summary letter.
 Lighthouse & VA.gov teams will meet with MPI team to discuss logic”
     -   “The healthcare eligibility center requested that we pause migration until the ACA letter content is updated and corrected.
 Lighthouse plans to update the letter content after their code freeze is lifted on 4/8.”

-**Summary:** For the first and third, there is little technical work required - mostly needs follow-up and monitoring.
-For the second, BMT1 will take on this work
+**Summary:** For the second and third, there is little technical work required - mostly needs follow-up and monitoring.
+For the first, BMT1 will take on this work

 ---